atsign-foundation/docs.atsign.com/content/docs/reference/privacy.md

 ---
 layout: single

-title: 'Privacy' # The title (ON THE PAGE)
+title: "Privacy" # The title (ON THE PAGE)
-lead: | # The lead below the title (ON THE PAGE) Privacy
+lead: | # The lead below the title (ON THE PAGE)
+    Privacy

 description: | # SEO Description of the page (Shows in google and atsign.dev search)
     Privacy